 Veal Marsala is a simple, yet elegant entree that can be made in a matter of minutes.
-Veal cutlets are a wonderful staple to maintain in your freezer as they thaw rather quickly.
+This version is free of the top 8 allergens.

-This recipe was shared by Melisa Priem, author of 8 Degrees of Ingredients.
+This recipe was contributed by Melisa Priem, 8 Degrees of Ingredients.
+Her cookbook contains recipes that are all free of the top 8 allergens.

 - 2 cloves garlic chopped